-A fin impacts a surfer’s performance in multiple ways, including:
+A surf fin impacts a surfer’s performance in multiple ways.
+Fins:

 - Provides more acceleration and overall speed

-- Increase the board’s ability to grip in the water
+- Increase the surfboard’s ability to grip in the water

 - Allows for more hold during turns

 - Reduces backend sliding and decreases the chance of a wipeout